Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 ![Check Staging Models](assets/Snowflake_check_staging_models.png)

 Before we move onto the next section be sure to commit your new models to your git branch.
-Click the green `commit` button and give your commit a message like `sources and staging` before moving on.
+Click the `Commit and push` button and give your commit a message like `sources and staging` before moving on.

 <!-- ------------------------ -->